zengxi-hada/HIVID2/README.md

 ## 3.1 Step to step tutorial

-### stage 1: create the sample list and ref.list, and edit the Soap2 Configure file
+### stage 1: create the sample list and ref.list, and edit the Soap2 Configure file which will be used in "step2"

 (1) Manually create a file named total.sample.list(total sample list) should be step1/sample.list.
 Note that the path in the total.sample.list should be absolute full path and the first four columns should preferably be the same.
 The header line should be start with #.
 Blank lines are not allowed.
 Below is an example of total.sample.list:
 ```